What to do if coronavirus variants leave you stranded overseas

 Vlitas said countries have different rules for what travelers need to do if they test positive.
 Travelers should check with their airlines, destinations or travel advisers to learn the rules wherever they’re going.

 “Some countries will let you isolate in your hotel room; others may want you to move to a different hotel,” he said.
-“Some countries have a 10-day isolation policy, some have 14 days.”
+“Some countries have a 10-day isolation policy; some have 14 days.”

 While some resorts don’t charge for the extra stay if a visitor gets sick, that is not the norm.